MNFaust/Cowrie-dl/README.md

 If others would like to contribute to this repository with other honeypot data/binaries, please feel free to do so.

-# Split Files

-Some of the dumps have been fairly large and as such, I have had to split the tar.gz file into 25MB files to accomidate the lack of
-RAM within the Honeypot VM and the Max upload limit within Github.
-You will need to use the *cat* command to concatenate the files into one tar.gz file and then extract after:

-**Concatenate Syntax:**  *cat May_18_2017_Cowrie_dl_Dump.tar.gz.parta\*\> May_18th.tar.gz*

-# Files larger than 1GB

-The longer the host is up it seems the heavier the attacks are and therefore the amount of data being downloaded and stored by the honeypots.
-For files larger than 1GB, I will be hosting them on Google Drive and making them availble via a link stored in a text file within the /Corwire_Data directory.

 # Get notified of weekly uploads